cloudfoundry/procfile-cnb/README.md

-# `procfile-buildpack`
+# `procfile-cnb`
-The Cloud Foundry Debug Buildpack is a Cloud Native Buildpack V3 that enables the use of a procfile to declare process types.
+The Cloud Foundry Procfile Buildpack is a Cloud Native Buildpack V3 that enables the use of a procfile to declare process types.

 ## Detection
 The detection phase passes if